Prostitution in Guatemala

-Prostitution in Guatemala is legal but procuring is prohibited.
-There is an offence of “aggravated procuring” where a minor is involved.
+Prostitution in Guatemala is legal but procuring (pimping) is prohibited.
+There is an offence of "aggravated procuring" where a minor is involved.
 Keeping a brothel is not prohibited.

 Prostitution is widespread in Guatemala; UNAIDS estimate there to be 26,000 prostitutes in the country.
 Guatemala City alone has 9 red-light districts, including La Linea, El Trebol and Parque Concordia.
 Statistics from the Vigilancia Centinela de las Infecciones de Transmisión Sexual (VICITS) sexual health clinics from 2007 to 2011, showed 10.8 of the sex workers worked on the streets, the rest working indoors at strip clubs, brothels based at residential homes, bars etc.